-- d) Click Next.

 - Step 7 In the Review Internal Domains window, add or delete the list of internal domains.
-The DNS queries that match a domain in the Internal Domain list are forwarded to the local DNS server instead of Cisco Umbrella.

-- Step 8 Click Next.

-The DNS Crypt window appears.
-The Enable DNS Packet Encryption option is selected by default.

-Step 9 In the DNS Crypt window, click Next.

-If you don't want DNS packet encryption, uncheck the Enable DNS Packet Encryption check box and click Next.
+The DNS queries that match a domain in the Internal Domain list are forwarded to the local DNS server instead of Cisco Umbrella. - Step 8 The DNS Crypt window appears.
+The Enable DNS Packet Encryption option is selected by default. - a) In the DNS Crypt window, click Next. - b) If you don't want DNS packet encryption, uncheck the Enable DNS Packet Encryption check box.

-- Step 10 Review the details in the Summary window and click Edit if you want to make any changes. - Step 11 Click Deploy.

-The Schedule window appears with Now and Later options.

-- Step 12 In the Schedule window, do one of the following: - To deploy the configuration immediately, click the Now radio button and click Apply. - To deploy the configuration at a later time, click the Later radio button, enter the Task Name, define the Start Date and Time, and click Apply. - Step 13 In the Deployment window, click View Status to view the deployment status in the Scheduled Tasks page.
+- Step 9 Review the details in the Summary window and click Edit if you want to make any changes and click Deploy. - Step 10 The Schedule window appears, click Now or Later to indicate when you want to deploy the configuration and click Apply. - Step 11 In the Deployment window, click View Status to view the deployment status in the Scheduled Tasks window.

 You can view the Cisco Umbrella deployment status of the device and the device configuration status in Cisco Umbrella.
-You can also view the Cisco Umbrella deployment logs in the Audit Logs page.
+You can also view the Cisco Umbrella deployment logs in the Audit Logs window.